+the beet row.
 Likewise, the row finder wands should be angled down when lifted out of the ground as shown in Figure 7-9.
-Dimension (A) can be adjusted using nuts (D).
+Dimension (A) can be adjusted adjusted to apply more down pressure to ensure constant contact with